Decimal: History of decimal fractions

+Historians of Chinese science have speculated that the idea of decimal fractions may have been transmitted from China to the Middle East.

+Al-Khwarizmi introduced fractions to Islamic countries in the early 9th century CE, written with a numerator above and denominator below, without a horizontal bar.
+This form of fraction remained in use for centuries.

-J. Lennart Berggren notes that positional decimal fractions appear for the first time in a book by the Arab mathematician Abu'l-Hasan al-Uqlidisi written in the 10th century.
-The Jewish mathematician Immanuel Bonfils used decimal fractions around 1350, anticipating Simon Stevin, but did not develop any notation to represent them.
-The Persian mathematician Jamshīd al-Kāshī claimed to have discovered decimal fractions himself in the 15th century.
-Al Khwarizmi introduced fraction to Islamic countries in the early 9th century; a Chinese author has alleged that his fraction presentation was an exact copy of traditional Chinese mathematical fraction from Sunzi Suanjing.
-This form of fraction with numerator on top and denominator at bottom without a horizontal bar was also used by al-Uqlidisi and by al-Kāshī in his work "Arithmetic Key".
+Positional decimal fractions appear for the first time in a book by the Arab mathematician Abu'l-Hasan al-Uqlidisi written in the 10th century.
+The Jewish mathematician Immanuel Bonfils used decimal fractions around 1350 but did not develop any notation to represent them.
+The Persian mathematician Jamshid al-Kashi used, and claimed to have discovered, decimal fractions in the 15th century.

 A forerunner of modern European decimal notation was introduced by Simon Stevin in the 16th century.
+Stevin's influential booklet De Thiende ("the art of tenths") was first published in Dutch in 1585 and translated into French as La Disme.

 John Napier introduced using the period (.) to separate the integer part of a decimal number from the fractional part in his book on constructing tables of logarithms, published posthumously in 1620.

 Natural languages

 A method of expressing every possible natural number using a set of ten symbols emerged in India.
 Several Indian languages show a straightforward decimal system.
-Many Indo-Aryan and Dravidian languages have numbers between 10 and 20 expressed in a regular pattern of addition to 10.
+Dravidian languages have numbers between 10 and 20 expressed in a regular pattern of addition to 10.

 The Hungarian language also uses a straightforward decimal system.
 All numbers between 10 and 20 are formed regularly (e.g. 11 is expressed as "tizenegy" literally "one on ten"), as with those between 20 and 100 (23 as "huszonhárom" = "three on twenty").

 A straightforward decimal rank system with a word for each order (10 十, 100 百, 1000 千, 10,000 万), and in which 11 is expressed as ten-one and 23 as two-ten-three, and 89,345 is expressed as 8 (ten thousands) 万 9 (thousand) 千 3 (hundred) 百 4 (tens) 十 5 is found in Chinese, and in Vietnamese with a few irregularities.
 Japanese, Korean, and Thai have imported the Chinese decimal system.
 Many other languages with a decimal system have special words for the numbers between 10 and 20, and decades.
 For example, in English 11 is "eleven" not "ten-one" or "one-teen".

 Incan languages such as Quechua and Aymara have an almost straightforward decimal system, in which 11 is expressed as ten with one and 23 as two-ten with three.

 Some psychologists suggest irregularities of the English names of numerals may hinder children's counting ability.